TransparenceTeam/transparence1/README.md

 - Sign-up to become a user or a contributor
 - Search for politicians or tweets
 - Like and save posts for later if you're a user
+- Review your saved posts in your profile

 As a contributor:
 - Connect tweets with relevant french laws